fdemmer/Picard-Last.fm.ng-Plugin/README.md

 ### FAQ

 It's ok to ask questions using github issues, but please check if your question was already answered before.
-They are usually labeled:
+They are usually labeled with "faq":

 https://github.com/fdemmer/Picard-Last.fm.ng-Plugin/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Afaq+